What is ExTiX 14.1.1 64 bit?

 md5sum for ExTiX Light ISO which is of 1250 MB.

 How do I run ExTiX?

 In order to start from the DVD disc, first adjust the boot list in the BIOS Setup of your computer to boot from CD/DVD (before the hard drive).
 Put the DVD in and restart the computer.
-You will run ExTiX as the ordinary user live or root.
-Root's and live's password is root respectivly live.
-ExTiX 13 can also be installed to hard drive.
+This Boot screen/menu will show after a reboot.
+Choose Boot alternative 1 (live), Boot alternative 2 (Persistent) or Boot alternative 3 (Copy to RAM).
+When the system has booted up you can remove the disc (DVD) or USB stick.
+(If you choose Boot alternative 3).
+You'll need at least 2 GB RAM to run ExTiX from RAM.
+You will run ExTiX as the ordinary user extix or as root.
+Root's password is root.
+There is no password for Live Session User extix.
+(That is for build 140629 and 140515 of ExTiX.
+In previous versions of ExTiX the password for live is live).
+ExTiX (both versions) can also be installed to hard drive.
 The program is very easy to use.
 Be sure to have one install partition of about 8 GB ready in advance though.
-You can also first test to run ExTiX 13 live and then start Ubiquity from the menu (ExTiX Install).
+You can first test to run ExTiX live (from DVD or USB) and then start Ubiquity from the menu (Install ExTiX).

 How do I install and remove programs?